 As a regional government committed to promoting sustainable communities, Metro is working to reduce its own ecological footprint.
 Learn about efforts to reduce the environmental impact of Metro's public venues, parks, buildings and solid waste facilities.

 Metro facilities made notable improvements in energy efficiency, recycling, and toxics reduction since Metro adopted its Sustainability Plan in 2010.
-The table below provides a snapshot of Metro's performance in each goal area as compared with a 2008 baseline year.
-For detailed reporting and an explanation of indicators and their measurement, read the full report.
-Download the report
+The infographics below provide a snapshot of Metro's performance in each goal area as compared with a 2008 baseline year.

 The Metro Council set an ambitious target for internal operations to be sustainable within one generation.
 To this end, the council adopted goals in five key categories to reduce the agency's environmental impact: